ilyess-sellami/PhishSOC-Lab/README.md

 3. Add a filter: `agent.name: "mail-server-agent"`

 You should now see alerts triggered by your test phishing email based on the rules in `local_rules.xml`.

+---

+## ✅ Conclusion

+**PhishSOC-Lab** provides a complete, hands-on environment for learning and practicing phishing detection and analysis in a SOC setup.
+By following this lab, you have:

+- Successfully deployed a **Wazuh single-node SIEM** using Docker.
+- Simulated phishing attacks using a **Postfix/Dovecot mail server**.
+- Forwarded mail server logs to Wazuh using the **Wazuh Agent**.
+- Created and tested **custom Wazuh rules** to detect phishing patterns.
+- Monitored alerts and analyzed incidents through the **Wazuh Dashboard**.
+- Practiced **IOC extraction and threat hunting** in a controlled sandbox environment.

+This lab is ideal for SOC analysts, cybersecurity students, and engineers who want to:

+- Understand how phishing attacks manifest in logs.
+- Learn to configure SIEM rules for real-world detection.
+- Gain practical experience in monitoring, alerting, and incident response.

+With this foundation, you can expand the lab by integrating **multiple agents, advanced phishing scenarios, or automated alert responses**, further enhancing your SOC capabilities.

+---

+🔗 **Next Steps / Recommendations:**

+1. Experiment with more **complex phishing emails** (different headers, attachments, links).
+2. Integrate additional **log sources** like Windows Event Logs or Web Proxy logs.
+3. Automate alert response using **Wazuh rules + scripts** or a SOAR platform.
+4. Share your findings and rules with your team to **improve organizational phishing defenses**.